 - The Prophets in Star Trek: Deep Space Nine are disturbed by linear time.
 They can't understand how a being could live from moment to moment without knowing what will happen in the future.
 Because to them it's a Timey-Wimey Ball.
 Sisko resorts to using baseball to explain that humans can act without knowing the future.

 - Time Lords have the ability to psychically connect with other advanced, telepathic beings.
 They can also wipe minds and put images into someone's head by concentrating and touching them.
 At one point the Doctor downloads his backstory into someone's mind by head butting him.
 They have a higher brain function than humans and can process way more at a time-understanding the nature of space-time is basically instinctive.

 - The Ood are a telepathic race that are linked by a telepathic song translated by a hive brain.
 They have a secondary brain which they hold in their hands at all times.
+(Don't think too hard about how such an unwieldy physiology could possibly evolve naturally.)
 Manipulating their main brain, cutting off their outer brain, and replacing that brain with a translation orb can give the them the appearance of seemingly being cattle-like, happy servants.

 - The Eiffel 65 song "Another Race": It's another race / From outer Space / We can't communicate, with their one-way brains / No matter how you try, you just can't understand them.

 - Beholders have two brains.
 For some reason they process their data through the emotional part before transferring it to the logical part.
 Which means, if something is against a beholder's beliefs (which, through genetic memory always amount to Always Chaotic Evil racist monster) it won't ever get far enough to apply to its logic.